NahidGithub/ImportData/README.md

 # ImportData
-This is a repository to help download financial data from Alpha Vantage
+This is a repository to help download financial data for USC Consulting Group from Alpha Vantage

 Creator: Nahid Boustani